nodeontrain/nodeontrain.xyz/tuts/usage.md

 permalink: /tuts/usage/
 ---

-To get started, make a directory for your Trainjs projects and then run the following command to make the first application:
+To get started, make a directory for your [trainjs](https://nodeontrain.xyz) projects and then run the following command to make the first application:

 {% highlight bash %}